 Exhibitions of David’s work have been presented at The United States Senate, The New York Historical Society, The Exploratorium in San Francisco, CA, The National Museum of Health and Science in Washington, D.C., The Franklin Institute in Philadelphia, PA, and The Wilson Hicks International Conference on Visual Communications in Miami, FL.
 His work on Gail Farrow’s family is currently showcased in the international touring exhibition “Thy Brothers’ Keeper.”
 This exhibition contains work by some of the best photojournalists working today and their coverage of crises around the world.
 David’s work on AIDS was the centerpiece of a touring exhibition sponsored by the United States Centers for Disease Control.
 Entitled “What About AIDS?”, this educational exhibit has been displayed in more than 40 cities throughout North America.
 David has work in the historic exhibitions “Art AIDS American” currently on tour in the US.

-David’s first documentary film, the acclaimed “Calling My Children”, came about directly from his photo essay of Gail Farrow and her family, a work that has spanned 25 years.
+David’s first documentary film, the acclaimed CALLING MY CHILDREN, came about directly from his photo essay of Gail Farrow and her family, a work that has spanned 25 years.
 His deep engagement with this ongoing story is evident in every frame of this film.
-“Calling My Children” received a First Prize at its premier at the 2009 Athens International Film and Video Festival.
+CALLING MY CHILDREN received a First Prize at its premier at the 2009 Athens International Film and Video Festival.
 The filmed has screened at 18 film festivals domestically and internationally, winning 12 awards including 7 first prizes and the prestigious CINE Golden Eagle Award.
-In 2012, “Calling My Children” was honored to be the only film screened at The United States Capitol in Washington DC in coordination with the XIX International AIDS Conference.
-“Calling My Children” had it’s national television premier on PBS in May 2014, with thousands of broadcasts on hundreds of stations nationwide.
-Due to viewer interests, PBS has scheduled the film through 2019.
+In 2012, CALLING MY CHILDREN was honored to be the only film screened at The United States Capitol in Washington DC in coordination with the XIX International AIDS Conference.
+CALLING MY CHILDREN had its national television premier on PBS in May 2014, with thousands of broadcasts on hundreds of stations nationwide.
+Due to viewer interests, PBS scheduled the film through 2019.
 David is currently at work on a feature film that will be the culmination of this 34 year long project.